vosaul/status.im/source/technical_specs/index.md

     **a.** ÐΞVp2p is an application-layer networking protocol for communication among nodes in a distributed network.
     **b.** ÐΞVp2p handles negotiation of supported sub-protocols on both sides and carries their messages over a single connection.

 2. **`multicast`** means that, when I want to send a message to Bob, I actually broadcast that message to basically the whole network, though it is encrypted with the intended recipient's public key, or the #topic of the public chat for which it is intended.
-The use of public-private key pairs in why Whisper is sometimes called an "identity based messaging system".
+The use of public-private key pairs is why Whisper is sometimes called an "identity based messaging system".

     **a.** This requires setting a Proof-of-Work that is unique to Whisper, in order to prevent DoS attacks on the network.
     **b.** Currently, Status sets a lower `PoW` value for Whisper messages than other clients default to, as higher `PoW` uses too much battery and compute power for most mobile phones.
 This is an active area of our research.